FUZZY MATCHING AND LOOKUP FUNCTIONS FOR GOOGLE SHEETS

 - Extract unique values from any column.

-Additionally, Flookup functions are not limited by factors like the sort order of columns or rows, the presence of punctuation marks or the letter case of the text, thereby saving you from the time and hard work it takes to clean or normalise your data.
+Flookup functions are not inhibited by the sort order of columns or rows, punctuation marks or the letter case of the text, thereby saving you from the time and hard work it takes to clean or normalize your data.

-- It has familiar, intuitive and easy-to-use functions.
+- It is simple.
+Flookup has familiar, intuitive and easy-to-use functions, making it easy to learn and to use.

 - It is secure.
 Flookup is a verified add-on that does not expose, store or share any of the spreadsheet data it processes, meaning that your data remains private and for your eyes only.

 - It is fast.
 Flookup runs on one of the fastest fuzzy matching algorithms in the world and all its functions are optimised to complete tasks in the shortest time possible.

 - It is reliable.
 Flookup is powered by a battle-tested algorithm with millions of rows and columns of data under its belt.

-- It is completely flexible.
+- It is flexible.
 You can search any column with FLOOKUP and search any row with HFLOOKUP, not just the leftmost column or topmost row.

 - It is dynamic.
 If the first match does not suit your needs, you can instruct Flookup to return the next best match until all possible matches have been exhausted.